coreinfrastructure/best-practices-badge/doc/security.md

    and that MTA (SendGrid) then attempts to transfer the email the rest of the way using TLS if the recipient's email system supports it (see <https://sendgrid.com/docs/Glossary/tls.html>).
-   Many widely-used
-   This is decent protection against passive attacks.
+   This is good protection against passive attacks, and is relatively decent protection against active attacks if the user chooses an email system that supports TLS (an active attacker has to get between the email MTAs, which is often not easy).
    If users don't like that, they can log in via GitHub and use GitHub's forgotten password system.
    The file config/initializers/filter_parameter_logging.rb